top of page

 The second type of children's show was for teenagers.
 It was top 40 radio on TV as teens danced to their favorite songs of the day.

-They were all pretty much the same format, consisting of a male host who also was the disc jockey.
-He would interview the teens, perhaps include a "rate-a-record" review of newly released records and an occasional dance contest.
+They were all pretty much the same format, consisting of a male host who was also the disc jockey.
+He would interview the teens, perhaps include a "rate-a-record" review of newly released records, and an occasional dance contest.

-From the mid-1950s to the mid-1960s, local TV stations would include a Saturday afternoon or sometimes a weeknight hour-long program dance program.
+From the mid-1950s to the mid-1960s, local TV stations would include a Saturday afternoon or sometimes a weeknight hour-long dance program.

 WCIA broadcasts "The Hop" with John Coleman and later Ed Mason.

-WTVP, Channel 17 broadcast "The Frank Monte Show" and later "Marty's Dance Party."
+WTVP, Channel 17, broadcast "The Frank Monte Show" and later "Marty's Dance Party."

-WICS, Channel 20 aired "The Pepsi Dance Party."
+WICS, Channel 20, aired "The Pepsi Dance Party."

 WDAN-TV broadcast "Danville Bandstand."